Toucaan/toucaan.docs/docs/installation.md

 ---

 # Installation
 Toucaan uses the [sass-lang](https://sass-lang.com/) pre-processor to output stylesheets by default.
-However, one can easily configure Toucaan to utilize another processor like LESS or STYLUS.

 ### Webpack
 Displayed below is sample `webpack` config for a typical `node/express` app.